-The additional requirements are covered in the Tariff Appendix Q must be provided by the Participating Generator for wind and solar resources.
+The additional requirements are covered in the Tariff Appendix Q must be provided by the Participating Generator for wind and solar resources, including Hybrid resources with a VER component and VER Co-Located Resources.

 10. AGC Operational Requirements for Generating Units